|About Us News Resources Login Become a member Help Search|

 But there was no need for her to explain for he came then, harried and rushed, brashly ordering his horse saddled for him immediately.

-“Oh, Valar,” Alkarinwë trailed away when at last he saw to whom he was supposedly giving orders, a look of unabashed disgust falling over his face.
+“Oh, of all the . . . ,” Alkarinwë trailed away when at last he saw to whom he was supposedly giving orders, a look of utter disgust falling over his face.
 “Never mind, you son of a wolf.
 I will get him myself.”
 Taking matters into his own hands, he lashed a saddle onto Bragolach’s back and slid on the headstall so quickly that the horse grunted and whickered in protest.
-Swinging astride lithe as a serpent, Alkarinwë turned the stallion out into the wide stable corridor.
+Swinging astride, Alkarinwë turned the stallion out into the wide stable corridor.

-Thranduil swore through his teeth, slamming a fist against the wall in helpless protest.
+Thranduil swore through his teeth, slamming the stall door in helpless protest.
 Of all the Golodhrim on these shores, why did it have to be him?

 “Your solicitude honors me, my lord,” she said grimly, “but you have no need to warn me, for I suspected that such was the shadow of his character.
 My grandmother, Linaewë of the Teleri, fell in the great Kinslaying of Aman.
-I only thank the Valar I had not been there to witness it,” she said.
+I only thank the Valar I had not been there to witness it.”

 It was comforting at that desolate moment to keep the company of another who shared a common grievance.
 The indignant compassion he had felt for Lindóriel now found its echoes in the plight of yet another fair and spirited woman upon whom the kinslayer’s shadow had fallen.

-“Why does he pursue you still if you have spurned his proposal?” he asked as she drew back.
+“Why does he still pursue you if you have spurned his proposal?”
+Thranduil asked as she drew back.
 In the lands he had known, there were laws that forbade such effrontery.

 “His suit still stands,” she explained rather miserably.
 “He wants an answer from me.”